 To: Chief Executive Officer Shire of Mt Marshall

-l/We,
+I/We.

-(Full name of Applicant/s)
+, (Full name of Applicant/s)

 of

-(Res idential Address of Applicant/s)
+sidential Address of Applicant/s)

-apply for the registration of premises situated (or to be situated) at as a lodging house to be classified as:
+mises situated (or to be situated) at

+as a lodging house to be classified as:

-- □ a lodging house;
+- \Box a lodging house;

 - □ a short term hostel;

 - □ serviced apartments;

 - □ a recreational campsite; or

 - \Box other, (specify).